WuerthPhoenix/tornado/README.md

 ## Tornado Architecture

+Tornado is structured as a library, with three example binaries included that show how it can be used.
 The three main components of the Tornado architecture are:
 * The *Tornado Collector(s)*, or just *Collector(s)*
 * The *Tornado Engine*, or *Engine*
 * The *Tornado Executor(s)*, or *Executor(s)*